 -

-If you’re buying for gifting, curated sets like the Fortune Gift Bag A combine presentation with reliable product quality, which is often a safer choice than unknown luxury tins.
+For gifting, curated options such as Fortune Gift Bag A combine presentation with reliable product quality, offering a safer choice than unfamiliar luxury packaging.

 5. Buy From a Bakery With Proven Festive Expertise

-In Singapore, the best pineapple tarts usually come from bakeries that specialise in festive baking, not general snack production.
+In Singapore, the best pineapple tarts usually come from bakeries that specialise in festive baking rather than general snack production.

 Trusted festive bakeries: